-Tester's used word like light, fast, nimble, and agile when describing the ride quality of the Flow MK3 wheels.
-This makes a lot of sense considering the fact they are significantly lighter than any of the other alloy models we tested, giving them a distinct performance advantage.
+Testers used words like light, fast, nimble, and agile when describing the ride quality of the Flow MK3 wheels.
+This makes a lot of sense considering the fact they are among the lightest alloy models we tested, giving them a distinct performance advantage.
 They feel eager to accelerate and they don't slow you down or wear you out during extended periods of climbing like heavier wheels have a tendency to do.
 While they feel light and quick they still manage to feel sturdy and compliant.
-They have more give in the system than any of the carbon models we tested, but none of our testers felt they were overly flexy, comfortable is a better way to describe it.
+They have more give in the system than most of the carbon models we tested, but none of our testers felt they were overly flexy, comfortable is a better way to describe it.

-The internal rim width of 29mm is 1-2mm narrower than any of the other models in our test selection.
+The internal rim width of 29mm is 1-2mm narrower than most of the other models in our test selection.
 A single millimeter sounds very insignificant, but a couple of our testers felt like it made the tire tread, especially in the front, have a slightly rounder profile.
 Again, this difference is minimal and something most riders will have a hard time noticing, but was notable when switching between wheelsets so often.

 Tester's also like the freehub engagement of the Flow MK3 and their Neo hubs.
-While 10-degrees is far from amazing, it's better than either of the other alloy models in this review with the exception of the Industry Nine Enduro S Hydra.
+While 10-degrees is far from amazing, it's better than the other alloy wheels in this review with the exception of the Industry Nine Enduro S Hydra.

 The Spank Oozy Trail wheels have 12 degrees and the DT Swiss E 1700 Spline wheels have 20 degrees.
 Faster engagement is better and even a difference of 2 degrees can make your bike feel like a higher performance machine.
 By contrast, our Editor's Choice Award winner, the Race Face Next R31 have an amazing 3-degree freehub engagement.